tasmota/docs/Home-Assistant-‐-Manual-Config.md

 [Home Assistant](https://home-assistant.io/) (Hass) is an open-source home automation platform running on Python 3.

 **Important:** The information on this page is related to:
- - Old Tasmota versions: development versions 6.3.0.16 or older (before 2018-12-13)
+ - Tasmota development version 6.3.0.**17** (2018-12-13) or later
+   - **Version 6.3.0 will NOT work**
- - Old Home Assistant versions: prior to 0.84.2
+ - Home Assistant 0.84.2 or later

 ## Hass configuration - General
-This page describes configuring Hass and Tasmota **without **MQTT device discovery, with manual configuration of each device in Hass.
+This page describes configuring Hass and Tasmota **without** MQTT device discovery, with manual configuration of each device in Hass.

 While [[automatic discovery|Home-Assistant]] is the recommended method, an advantage of manually configuring device is the user maintains control of all aspects of the device configuration and usage.